Bike clutch – Different types explained with pros & cons

 What is a bike clutch?

 The clutch is a critical component in a motorcycle’s transmission system.
-Its primary function is temporarily disconnecting the engine from the transmission and drivetrain system, allowing the rider to change gears smoothly.
+Its primary function is to temporarily disconnect the engine from the transmission and drivetrain system, allowing the rider to change gears smoothly.
 The clutch lever on the left handlebar connects to the circular clutch assembly.
 There are two main types of clutches: wet clutches, which use engine oil for cooling and lubrication, and dry clutches, which do not require an oil bath.

 The connection between bike clutch and gearbox (transmission)